 The draft CMP was presented to the ESC CEMAC and placed on public exhibition so that feedback could be obtained from the community prior to Council adoption.
+Feedback received during the public exhibition is summarised in Appendix E and has been addressed in this CMP.

 2.2.1.
-Issues raised by stakeholders
+Issues raised by stakeholders during development of the CMP